AnastasiaKarpenko/introsde-2015-assignment-1/README.md

 marshals them into xml.
 After running marshalling target by build.xml in the main forder there will be created an XML file named people.xml that will contain the information about these 3 people.

-- JAXBUnMarshaller.java will use people.xml (people list) to un-marshal people in the list from XML back to java objects which will be based in automatically created folder build/people/generated
+- JAXBUnMarshaller.java will use people.xml (created through marshalling process) to un-marshal people in the list from XML back to java objects which will be based in automatically created folder build/people/generated

 - JSONMarshaller.java creates 3 people on the basis of java objects generated previously by build.xml and marshals them into JSON.
 It  will create people.json file in the main root folder.

 ###How to run the project

-In the command line switch to the folder cloned from this repository and type
+To run the whole project in the command line switch to the folder cloned from this repository and type

     ant execute.evaluation

+If you want to run each target separately make sure you run first

+    ant compile

+For running Un-Marshalling/JSON-marshalling target please first run Marshalling target

+    ant execute.JAXBMarshaller

+and then run respectively for Unmarshalling / JSON-marshalling

+    ant execute.JAXBUnMarshaller

+    ant execute.JSONMarshaller